Wall Street watchdog fires back in ex-official's termination lawsuit

 FINRA removed the arbitrators from its roster after Merrill’s lawyer complained to Wile during the hearing in 2011 that the three arbitrators hearing the case were showing bias and engaging in misconduct.
 FINRA reinstated them in 2012 after a firestorm of press coverage and criticism by lawyers for investors.

-A spokesman for Bank of America Corp’s (BAC.N) Merrill Lynch unit declined to comment.
+A spokesman for Bank of America Corp’s Merrill Lynch unit declined to comment.
+(Reporting by Suzanne Barlyn in New York; editing by Matthew Lewis)